 Recognizing the importance of the patient’s emotional needs and the role of the assistant as a provider of this support, the curriculum provides courses that enhance the students’ preparation in this area.
 The Program faculty are cognizant of the holistic needs of patients and serve as role models in the classroom and in their patient-care activities while in clinic.

 In physical therapy, as in other health professions, new treatment techniques continue to promulgate.
-These rapid changes require continued reappraisal of the curriculum that has led to revisions.
+These rapid changes require continued reappraisal of the curriculum leading to revisions.
 Because of the advancements, students are made to realize the importance of lifelong learning to improve upon and up-date their patient-care skills.
-In order to best accomplish this continued growth, the students are encouraged, both verbally and by example, to take an active role in their professional organization.
+In order to best accomplish this continued growth, the students are encouraged to take an active role in their professional organization.

 All students have a right to an education that stimulates their curiosity and challenges their intellect.
 The PTA Program faculty are committed to student success and pursuit of excellence within the educational environment.
 Students will be encouraged to embrace the concept that learning is a lifetime experience, as well as a critical component of their continued professional development in the field of health care delivery.

 - The Program will accept students for admission that have the best chance of success in the Program and the profession.